ilija-the/vendrithvault/content/Administrative/Homebrew.md

 The homebrew 'content' we have made for Vendrith.
 Also includes a list of renames or minor changes to existing content.

-Shrieking Frailty Hybrid Study.
+Shrieking Frailty.
+Hybrid study for the Magus.

 Clan Pistol → Sect Pistol.
 A pistol that shows allegiance to a specific [[Crusader Sects|Crusader Sect]], which is considered a great humiliation and disservice to your faith to lose.

 Project Reality.
 Rushed Setup.

-Sun Pendant.
+Sun Wheel → Sun Pendant.

-Primordial Sheperd Pendant.
+Broken Tusk Pendant → Primordial Shepperd Pendant.
+Necklace of Knives → Necklace of Miniature Swords.
+Symbol of the Grand Scheme and his infinite armoury.

 Crusader Cult Cards.
 Similar to cantrip cards, usually comes in packs of 6 and can cast Guidance or Evil Eye (the latter costs 2 cards, as you have to overlay two cards in a specific way to see the eye).
 The action cost is 2 and the DC is 17.